ndonkoHenri/Flet-Color-Browser/README.md

 ### Screen captures
 This tool has two versions: One using a [GridView](https://flet.dev/docs/controls/gridview) to display the colors, and another using a [ListView](https://flet.dev/docs/controls/listview) in [Tabs](https://flet.dev/docs/controls/tabs).

-Below are some captures I made of the tool in execution.
+Below are some OLD captures I made of the tool in execution.

 - _**Version 1:**_
   - _Dark Mode_